Jeeva-Raja/auto_corrector/README.md

-*Auto Corrector
+AUTO CORRECTOR
-This Python script performs automatic spelling correction and sentence-level tokenization on input text.
-It uses the spaCy library for sentence segmentation and TextBlob for spelling correction.
+ *This python script perform automatic spelling correction and sentence level tokenization on input text it use (spacy) library for sentence segementation and (textblob) for spelling correction.

-*Features
+*FEATURES
-Splits input paragraph into sentences.
+  1.split input paragraph into sentence
-Corrects spelling errors in each sentence.
+  2.correct spelling error in each sentence
-Joins corrected sentences back into a paragraph.
-Capitalizes the first letter of each corrected sentence.
+  3.join corrected sentence  back into a paragraph 4.capitalizes the first letter of each corrected sentence

-*Requirements
-Python 3.x
-spaCy
-TextBlob
+*REQUIREMENTS
+ 1python3x
+ 2.spacy
+ 3.textblob
+ 4.spacy english language model(en_core_web_sm)

+*INSTALLATION
-spaCy English language model (en_core_web_sm) *Installation pip install spacy textblob python -m spacy download en_core_web_sm
+pip install spacy textblob
+python -m  spacy download en_core_we_sm